Otto Kruger: Career

 His television roles included those of Dr. Mumford in the 1959 episode "Experiments in Terror" of the NBC science fiction/adventure series The Man and the Challenge, as Ben Tully in "Gun City" of the ABC western series, The Rebel, as Franklyn Malleson Ghentin in the 1961 episode "A Fool for a Client" of James Whitmore ABC's legal drama, The Law and Mr. Jones, and as Karl in the episode "Quite a Woman" of the short-lived 1961 CBS series The Investigators starring James Franciscus.

 Kruger made four guest appearances on CBS's Perry Mason.
 In his first two appearances, "The Case of the Grumbling Grandfather" (1961) and "The Case of the Counterfeit Crank" (1962), he was cast as Mason's client, and in both episodes was the title character.
 In his final appearance, he played Judge Norris in "The Case of the Missing Button" (1964).

 In 1955, he appeared in the live telecast of The Desert Song as General Birabeau.

 Personal life

-On March 20, 1920, Kruger married Broadway actress Susan "Sue" MacManamy.
-Their daughter, Ottilie Kruger (1926–2005), was also an actress and was the first wife of pioneering cinematographer Gayne Rescher.
+On September 30, 1919, Kruger married Broadway actress Susan "Sue" MacManamy.
+The marriage was kept secret until publicly reported on March 20, 1920.
+Their daughter, Ottilie Kruger (1926–2005), was also an actress and was the first wife of cinematographer Gayne Rescher.
+Ottilie portrayed Esther in Queen Esther: A Story from the Bible (1947).

 In 1960, Kruger suffered a stroke.
 He continued his career, with some difficulty, for another four years before retiring from acting.

 Kruger supported Thomas Dewey in the 1944 United States presidential election.